Step-by-Step Chelsea Buns Recipe

-- Knead the dough for about 10 minutes, minimum 5, until it is no longer wet, and a smooth, soft and silky dough like texture.
-For kneading techniques see my bread baking tips, link at top right of this page.
+- Knead the dough for about 10 minutes (minimum 5) until it is no longer wet and is a smooth, soft and silky dough-like texture.
+For kneading techniques, see my bread baking tips further down this article.

 - Take a large bowl and lightly oil, add the dough and cover tightly with cling film.
 Make sure the bowl is more than double the size of the dough.

-- Place the now risen dough onto a floured surface again but don't knock the air out of it like you would do with some bakes.
-Flour a rolling pin and roll the dough into a large rectangle that is about 5mm thick.
+- Place the now risen dough onto a floured surface again, but don't knock the air out of it like you would do with some bakes.
+Flour a rolling pin and roll the dough into a large rectangle that is about 5 millimetres thick.

 - Now we can add the filling.
-Melt the butter in a saucepan without burning then brush over the dough covering the whole surface area.
+Melt the butter in a saucepan without burning, then brush it over the dough, covering the whole surface area.